jwcain/Portfolio/index.md

 In the summer of 2018, I had an internship with a startup game studio, Coney Dog Games.

-Some of my favourite video games include Overcooked, The Talos Principle, Fallout: NV, and Minecraft.
+Some of my favourite video games include Overcooked, The Talos Principle, Slay the Spire, Celeste, and Minecraft.
 I am also an avid tabletop gamer; I host a weekly DnD campaign, attend Friday Night Magic every week I can, and have an ever growing board game collection.